iamacup/react-redux-with-networking-helper/readme.md

  * We don't properly cleanup the timeouts when calling LOBAL_NETWORK_CLEAR_NETWORK_DATA
  * rework the postDefaultContentType config option on requests - should be a global config / with optional override to the specific request
  * Update the docs to show the default value selection on the global data
+ * need to do something to support state migrations
+ * There is probably a problem when using the 'delete in flight'